 You can also earn Adept versions of most of these Mods by going flawless in Trials of Osiris or completing a Grandmaster Nightfall.
 These provide boosted benefits of the same Mods, typically adding a +10 to the stat or an added buff.
 These are difficult to unlock, so don’t worry about pursuing them, but if you happen to earn one, be sure to use it.

 Best Weapon Mods in Destiny 2 Ranked

 There is a fairly limited pool of Weapon Mods currently in Destiny 2.
-Since you only get one per weapon, it’s really up to your playstyle — you’ll need to decide which is best in a given scenario.
-That said, it can be difficult to know where to start.
-You don’t want to waste that Mod slot on a useless buff!
+Since you only get one per weapon, it’s really up to your playstyle, and you need to decide which is best in a given scenario.
+That being said, it can be difficult to know where to start and you really don’t want to waste that Mod slot on a useless buff.

 Description: Radar comes up faster after ADS and shows enemies further out.

 There’s nothing worse than being in the middle of a firefight, thinking you’re clear, only to get nailed in the back because you didn’t pick up enemies on your radar.
 That’s where these two Mods come in, with Radar Tuner virtually eliminating the delay when coming out of aim down sites (ADS) and Radar Booster dramatically increasing the range.